shantanu1109/Google-Play-Store-Analysis-and-Prediction/README.md

 <div align="center"> <img src="https://github.com/shantanu1109/Google-Play-Store-Analysis-and-Prediction/blob/main/IMAGES/File-6-System-Architecture-Diagram.jpeg" alt="System Architecture"> </div>

-#### The methodology for IBM-HR-Analytics-Employee-Attrition-and-Performance-Prediction is as follows:-
+#### The methodology for Google Play Store Analysis and Prediction is as follows:-
 ```
-- Load the Dataset: The IBM HR Analytics Attrition Dataset is loaded using the pd.read_csv() function.
-The head() and info() methods are used to display the first few rows and get information about the dataset, respectively.
-- Knowing the Dataset: Basic Information about the dataset is generated; numerical and categorical attributes are enlisted.
-- Data Cleaning: Any missing values in the dataset are dropped using the dropna() method.
-- Data Visualization: Matplotlib and Seaborn libraries are used to visualize the data.
-- Statistical Analysis: The ANOVA Test is performed to analyze the Numerical Features' Importance in Employee Attrition, while the Chi-Square Test to Analyze the Categorical Feature Importance in Employee Attrition.
-- Data Preprocessing: The target variable 'Attrition' is mapped to binary values (1 for 'Yes' and 0 for 'No').
-Selected features are extracted from the dataset and one-hot encoded using the get_dummies() function.
+- Knowing the Dataset: The dataset containing Google Play Store Apps information has been imported into a data frame for the purpose of extracting fundamental details about its attributes and producing statistical summaries for the numerical columns.
+- Data Cleaning: We examined the dataset for any missing values, and to address this issue, we implemented three different techniques: removing rows with missing data, imputing missing values with either the mean or median, and employing random sample imputation.
+We opted for the random sample imputation method to clean the data because it did not affect the distribution pattern.
+- Data Visualization: Matplotlib, Seaborn, and Plotly are employed for data visualization purposes, and we conducted a comprehensive analysis of the Google Play Store dataset to gain insights and understand its descriptive statistics.
+- Statistical Analysis: We performed hypothesis testing to assess the normality of the data.
+We utilized the Shapiro-Wilk test, K^2 normality test, and Q-Q plots to evaluate the distribution, and it was evident that the variable did not conform to a normal distribution.
+Consequently, we applied various transformations like logarithm, square root, and Yeo-Johnson techniques, among which the Yeo-Johnson transformation yielded satisfactory results.
+- Outlier Detection: We employed a range of methods to identify outliers within the dataset.
+These techniques included the Z-Score, the Interquartile Range Method (IQR), and comparing the skewness of data.
+These approaches were utilized to detect and flag data points that deviated significantly from the norm.
+- Data Preprocessing: The 'Rating' variable of interest was isolated, and we also identified and extracted the specific features from the dataset that we deemed essential.
+This prepared dataset is now in a state where it can be readily divided for further processing during data splitting.
-- Splitting the Dataset: The dataset is split into training and testing sets using the train_test_split() method from scikit-learn.
+- Splitting the Dataset: We divided the dataset into two distinct sets: a training set and a testing set.
+This partitioning process was achieved by utilizing the 'train_test_split()' method provided by the scikit-learn library.
-- Implementing Machine Learning Algorithms: Logistic Regression, XGBoost, CatBoost, AdaBoost, LightGBM, Decision Tree, and Random Forest classifiers are initialized and trained using the training data.
-- Model Evaluation: The accuracy score and confusion matrix are computed to evaluate the performance of each algorithm on the testing data.
-- Results: The results, including the accuracy and confusion matrix, are printed for each algorithm.
-- Model Performance Comparison: The hvPlot library is used to visualize the ROC curve diagram comparing the performance of all models used.
 ```

 <a href="https://www.youtube.com/watch?v=dQw4w9WgXcQ"><img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"></a>